 Students in the final rounds of the GSAS Threesis Academic Challenge competed for prizes totaling $3,000 offered by the Graduate School of Arts and Science and a chance to claim the coveted title of Threesis Champion.
 Members of the audience at the final rounds voted for and awarded a $750 prize to the Threesis Audience Choice winner.
 [A special thank you to our finalist judges: Michael Laver, Dean for the Social Sciences; Michael D. Purugganan, Dean for Science; and Barbara Weinstein, Silver Professor of History.]

 The Threesis Incentive Program allows for departments and programs to encourage student participation and support their students by offering departmental rewards of at least $300 to students who make it to the final round.
-To find out more, please click here.
+Find out more about the Threesis Incentive Program.

 With presentations ranging in topic from the effectiveness of gender quotas across world governments, to the use of virtual reality to improve cooperation, to a Rhode Island summer cottage's 300-year history with one family, the captivated audience and judges had their hands full selecting the winners.
 See photos from the event on our Facebook page.